Sound Legal Guidance from a Jersey City Emancipation Lawyer

 Emancipation is defined as a child being released from the control and support of the parents.
 This may happen before a child turns 18 or after, as many kids still require support when they reach this age.
-At D'Alessandro & Cieckiewicz, P.C., we assist clients in the emancipation process.
+At Lori Cieckiewicz, ESQ, we assist clients in the emancipation process.

 How Emancipation in New Jersey Works

-A child under the age of 18 may become emancipated when:
+A child over the age of 19 may not be emancipated if:

-Frequently, this issue is raised by a support paying parent who wishes to stop paying support, as the parent believes the child no longer needs to be financially supported.
-When the parents do not agree about the child’s independence, a judge may be asked to emancipate the child and release the parent from the obligation to provide child support.
-If this is your situation, please keep in mind that it is never a good idea to stop making payments for court ordered child support without first consulting with a Jersey City emancipation attorney.
+Frequently, this issue is raised by a payor who wishes to stop paying support.
+When the parents do not agree, a judge may be asked to emancipate the child and release the parent from the obligation to provide child support.
+If this is your situation, please keep in mind that you should not stop making payments for court ordered child support without first consulting with an attorney.